Douglas A. Weldon (Psychology), Director

 The application and interpretation of descriptive and inferential statistics in the study of psychological processes.
 Some instruction in research design and methodological issues.
 Students will learn to use the statistical computer program SPSS to analyze data.
 Topics include the principles of hypothesis testing, t tests, analysis of variance, regression, and some non-parametric statistics.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 101.
 Not open to students who have taken 280.
 (Same as Psychology 201.)
 McKee (Fall); Frederick (Spring).

 Study of human brain function from the standpoint of experimental and clinical research in behavioral and cognitive neuroscience.
 Survey of research involving animals and humans, addressing presumed neural mechanisms for cognitive, motivational and emotional states.
 Analysis of aphasia, agnosias, apraxias and disconnection syndromes.
 Prerequisite, 101.
 Not open to students who have completed Psych/Neuro 232.
 (Same as Psychology 204.)
-List (S), Vaughan (S).
+Thiruchselvam (F), List (S).

 205F,S Introduction to Brain and Behavior.

 Focus on the philosophical analysis of scientific knowledge, scientific method and the practice of science.
 Readings include classic texts in the philosophy of science as well as contemporary discussions of science as a social product and critiques of the notion of scientific objectivity.
 Prerequisite, one course in philosophy or consent of instructor.
-Not open to students who have taken 415.
 (Same as Philosophy 310.)
+Janack.

 330S Neural Plasticity.